Web Services Interview Questions

 11) What is UDDI?

-UDDI stands for Universal Description, Discovery and Integration.
+The UDDI stands for Universal Description, Discovery and Integration.
 It is a XML based framework for describing, discovering and integrating web services.
 It contains a list of available web services.
 WSDL is the part of UDDI.
-More details...
+More details..

 12) What is RESTful web services?

-REST stands for REpresentational State Transfer.
-It is a architectural style.
+The REST stands for Representational State Transfer.
+It is an architectural style.
 It is not a protocol like SOAP.
-More details...
+More details..